DataShades/file-keeper/docs/testing.md

 /// note

-`Standard` class covers only adapter-agnostic functionality and it does not verify interal processes of the storage.
+`Standard` class covers only adapter-agnostic functionality and it does not verify internal processes of the storage.

 Testing that filesystem storage actually writes data into the configured directory and cloud storage communicates with the cloud provider is still